ionic-team/stencil/docs/adr/CONTRIBUTING.md

 npm install -g adr
 ```

 And usable per their documentation.
+Note that the `adr` tool should be run from the root of this repository.

 You can search for ADR's by running `adr s "phrase"` e.g. `adr s "proposed"` to get all the proposed documents.